AviatrixSystems/Docs/HowTos/config_CheckPointVM.rst

 3. Login to CheckPoint Firewall Gaia Portal
 ----------------------------------------------

-Go back to the Aviatrix Controller Console.
-Go to Firewall Network workflow, `Step 7a <https://docs.aviatrix.com/HowTos/firewall_network_workflow.html#a-launch-and-associate-firewall-instance>`_.
-Click on the `Management UI`.
+After launch is completed, go back to the Controller, Firewall Network -> Setup -> `Step 7a <https://docs.aviatrix.com/HowTos/firewall_network_workflow.html#a-launch-and-associate-firewall-instance>`_ and  Click on the `Management UI` as shown below.

 |v2_avx_management_UI|

-It takes you to the CheckPoint Firewall Gaia Portal you just launched.
+The URL takes you to the CheckPoint Firewall Gaia Portal you just launched.

 |v2_cp_login_UI|

 .. note::

-  If the Controller is on Release 5.4 or later, Login with Username **admin** and the password **Aviatrix123#**.
+  Login with Username **admin** and the password **Aviatrix123#**.
 Otherwise, ssh to firewall, configure the firewall password manually and then login via user-defined pasword.

 4. Initialize and Login CheckPoint Firewall via Gaia Portal
 -------------------------------------------------------------